apache/parquet-format/proposals/README.md

 |-----|--------------|---------|-----------------------|
 | [github issue] | [adding base64 compression](1_BASE64_ENCODING.md) | Archived | POC showed that compression ratio was not practical |

+(Those are examples to be removed as we start using this)